I recently came across the inappropriate use of alleviate in a mystery novel:

 Alleviate is a transitive verb whose object will be a condition or a problem–not a human being.
 A disorder may be alleviated, but not a man.
 A victim may “absolve” a person of guilt, but not “alleviate” him of it.

-10 Responses to “Alleviate vs. Relieve: When a Synonym Isn’t”
+10 thoughts on “Alleviate vs. Relieve: When a Synonym Isn’t”

 I forgot to say that I found a lot to admire and enjoy in the novel from which my example is drawn.
 Cozy mystery fans who like their stories set in the 19th century will want to check out LACK OF TEMPERANCE.
 The mystery unravels in the midst of a Women’s Temperance conference.